-determine that the comparison market LOT was substantially different from the EP LOT.
-Accordingly, we preliminarily determine that the comparison market sales were not made at a LOT that was at a more advanced stage of distribution than the EP LOT.
-On this basis, we preliminarily find that an LOT adjustment is not warranted.
+there a higher level of intensity in the comparison market sufficient to determine that the comparison market LOT was substantially different from the U.S. LOT.
+Accordingly, we preliminarily determine that the comparison market sales were not made at an LOT that was at a more advanced stage of distribution than the EP LOT.
+On this basis, for these preliminary results, we did not make an LOT adjustment.